marjosra/SI507-HW6/README.md

 * **What does the word `document` represent in this code?
 Explain briefly.**

-The word 'document' in this code is representing the page on which the information in the file `jsPracticeLab.html` is displayed.
+The word `document` in this code is representing the page on which the information in the file `jsPracticeLab.html` is displayed.
 It allows for the constructions of the webpage's specifications.
 This ranges from displaying `"A name"` to specifying the color that the background of the webpage will be.

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`